FAQs for Children/Teens

 WHEN TO START

-My child is 7 years old and a total beginner.
-Is s/he ready for piano lessons?
+My child is 8 years old, is she ready for piano lessons?

-Yes!
-An ideal age to begin lessons is 7 or 8 years old, 1st through 3rd grade (kids are used to the routine of school, homework, etc. and their physical coordination is more developed).
-That said, kids can start younger, too.
-Depends on each individual child.
+Yes.
+An ideal age to begin lessons is 7/8 years old, 2nd/3rd grade (kids are used to the routine of school, homework, etc. and their physical coordination is more developed).
+This said, it’s my opinion only, many many teachers take students much younger.
+I am just generally not one of those teachers.
+That said, I have been known to take a 6 year old. 🙂

 What days do you teach?